graboskyc/fashion-vector-search/README.md

 ## Configure database connection

+* Copy the `sample.env` and rename it to `.env` in the same directory
-Please make the necessary changes to the `config/config_database.py` file by updating the database connection string, as well as the details of the database and collection.
+* Edit the file to complete the server connection string, database name, and collection name

 ## Create the Search Index